How to Make a Eucalyptus Greenery Table Runner

 Floral garland ideas and mini flower bouquets for dinner parties and wedding centerpieces

 While my inner floral designer loves nothing more than a beautifully designed bouquet of flowers on the dinner table, it’s important to branch out.
-Family-style dinner parties and long dining tables lend themselves to greenery table runners, whether you’re hosting a wedding reception, a romantic dinner party or holiday meals like Thanksgiving and Christmas.
+Family-style dinner parties and long dining tables lend themselves to greenery table runners, whether you’re hosting a wedding reception, a romantic dinner party or holiday meals.
 Here’s my DIY greenery table runner with step-by-step instructions for making this elegant centerpiece and its colorful, mini flower bouquets.
 You’ll also find more information about the number of eucalyptus bunches to use to make a garland and a floral table runner design video demonstration.

 According to Flower Info, the eucalyptus flower and tree are symbols of both protection and healing.
 As a gift, these flowers are frequently given as “get well” gifts, or to show the giver’s desire to shield the recipient from harm.
 If you’re concerned about the symbolic meaning of eucalyptus in wedding centerpieces, you can substitute olive or bay tree branches, as shown in my Thanksgiving Table Decorations Garland Table Runner.
 Olive branches are an ancient symbol of peace, historically worn by brides.

 For the Sunset Supper at Jordan Vista Point, I created fresh eucalyptus table runners for the first time to bring more natural plants into the tablescapes.
 For this outdoor summer dinner party, I used pink spray roses and red scabiosas for pops of color, but the flowers can be changed according to the season or event theme.
 Orange and yellow roses would be equally beautiful.